-Our immune system is made up of both innate and acquired adaptive immune responses.
+Our immune system comprises both innate and acquired adaptive immune responses.
 Innate immunity occurs naturally due to genetic factors or physiology.

 Innate immunity has a limited role.
 It identifies the threat and tries to remove it.
 For example, our tears contain microbicidal elements that fight against microbial eye infections.

-In case the innate system cannot fight the intruder independently, it mobilizes the acquired adaptive immune system.
+If the innate system cannot fight the intruder independently, it mobilizes the acquired adaptive immune system.

 Simply put, the immune system is a network of cells and proteins that defends the body against infection.

 Think of your body as a fortress.
 The skin and mucous membranes are the walls of the fort (the first line of defense).
 They act as barriers to intrusion.
-However, if the walls are breached, parts of the innate immune system (the foot soldiers) work to repair the damaged portions and clear away the intruders.
+However, if the walls are breached, parts of the innate immune system (the foot soldiers) repair the damaged portions and clear away the intruders.

 If the intrusion is large, these foot soldiers send messages to the control room for help.
 The control room calls upon the acquired adaptive immune response.
 Depending on the type of intruder (virus, bacteria, fungus, or parasite), the control room will send out a specific unit to fight and defeat the intruder.